1. Purpose of policy

 4.1 The University’s reputation is influenced by the conduct of its staff, students and partners.
 University staff should conduct themselves in accordance with the University’s Staff Code of Conduct - Governing Policy, and students with the Student Conduct - Governing Policy.

 4.2 University partners will be guided in their conduct by contracts, agreements or Memoranda of Understanding.

 5. Brand and corporate identity, including logos

-5.1 The USC brand represents what USC stands for - its promise to the market - and is represented in imagery and words.
-Corporate (visual) identity is one element of the brand, and is the way in which the University presents itself to the public including but not limited to the registered trademark (the USC logo), market positioning (‘Rise, and shine.’), corporate colours, typefaces and other elements of visual identity.
+5.1 The UniSC brand represents what the University stands for - its promise to the market - and is represented in imagery and words.
+Corporate (visual) identity is one element of the brand, and is the way in which the University presents itself to the public including but not limited to the registered trademark (the UniSC logo), market positioning (‘Rise, and shine.’), corporate colours, typefaces and other elements of visual identity.

 5.2 There is only one logo and identity for the University.
 Other logos, slogans or tag lines must not be developed or used to represent sections, units, internal departments, programs, initiatives, research centres, institutes, groups or communities that are wholly owned by the University.

 5.3 Special logos shall not be developed or used to represent joint ventures (with the exception of national research centres and Commonwealth Research Centres (CRCs), where these are required by Commonwealth Government grant arrangements to develop a special logo).
 To brand a joint venture, the name of the joint venture and the recognised and trusted logos of the joint venture partners are to be used.

 5.4 Use of the UniSC logo and corporate identity must follow the Brand Guidelines established and kept by Marketing.